PrzypisPowszechny/pp-client/README.md

 ```
 npm run dev
 ```
-It launches webpack in watch mode, so every change will be rebuild live.
+It launches webpack in watch mode, so every change will be rebuilt live.